0xFloyd/email_classifier/README.md

 ## License

-The project is licensed under the MIT License.
+The project is licensed under the MIT License